fharris/curiositymicroservice/README.md

 **Automated deployment**

-Setup a local full DevOps ecosystem with Jenkins CI/CD pipelines, Gogs as a source code server repository and Registry to manage container images life cycle.
+Set up a local full DevOps ecosystem with Jenkins CI/CD pipelines, Gogs as a source code server repository, and Registry to manage the life cycle of container images.

 [Automated deployment](./automatic-deployment.md)